ting682/ting682.github.io/_posts/2020-07-01-implicit_vs_explicit_returns.markdown

 ---
 layout: post
 title:      "Implicit vs explicit returns"
-date:       2020-07-01 15:29:29 +0000
+date:       2020-07-01 11:29:30 -0400
 permalink:  implicit_vs_explicit_returns
 ---

 My understanding of the Ruby culture is we want simple, elegant, and concise code.
 With this culture, some programmers that are new to Ruby (like me) will get confused with a topic that is at the heart of the Ruby culture.
 This topic is the difference between implicit and explicit returns.
 In Ruby, every method provides a return value.
 Ruby will return the last evaluated statement.
-Let’s take this example of this method called squareable_number:
+Let’s take this example of this method called square:

 ```
 def square(number)